EdupageAPI/edupage-api/README.md

+# Disclaimer
+I do not have the energy to update this project.
+I can make bug-fixes or some small feature updates from time to time, but I am fed up with python's weak typing.

 # edupage-api
 [![CodeFactor](https://www.codefactor.io/repository/github/ivanhrabcak/edupage-api/badge)](https://www.codefactor.io/repository/github/ivanhrabcak/edupage-api)

 This python library allows easy access to Edupage.
 This is not a Selenium web scraper.
 It makes requests directly to Edupage's endpoints and parses the HTML document.